Cinema of East Asia: 1890s–1950s

-Unlike the film industries in the Western world, East Asian film industries in its early days were not dominated by American distributors, and developed in relative isolation from Hollywood cinema; while Hollywood films were screened in East Asian countries, they were less popular than home-grown fare with local audiences.
-Thus, several distinctive genres and styles developed.
+Even as Hollywood began dominating cinemas worldwide, receiving 80% of its revenue from screenings abroad, East Asian film industries were largely able to hold their own against foreign imports.
+Local audiences tended to favor domestic films over glamorous Hollywood products, allowing East Asian producers to develop their own forms of artistic expression.
+Japan, for example, had grown a vibrant film industry by the Roaring 20s, despite its first film production studio only opening in 1909.
+The popularity of East Asian films and directors rarely extended beyond the region itself, with films seldom exported.
+In this relative isolation, several distinctive genres and styles developed, such as the growth of martial arts movies in 1930s-40s Hong Kong.

 1950s: global influence

-East Asian cinema has—to widely varying degrees nationally—had a global audience since at least the 1950s.
+East Asian cinema has—to widely varying degrees from nation to nation—had a global audience since at least the 1950s.
 At the beginning of the decade, Akira Kurosawa's Rashomon (1950) and Kenji Mizoguchi's Ugetsu (1953) both captured prizes at the Venice Film Festival and elsewhere, and by the middle of the decade Teinosuke Kinugasa's Gate of Hell (1953) and the first part of Hiroshi Inagaki's Samurai Trilogy (1954) had won Oscars.
 Kurosawa's Seven Samurai (1954) became a global success; Japanese cinema had burst into international consciousness.

 By the end of the decade, several critics associated with French journal Cahiers du cinéma published some of the first Western studies on Japanese film; many of those critics went on to become founding members of the French nouvelle vague, which began simultaneously with the Japanese New Wave.

 1960s and 1970s

-By the late 60s and early 70s, Japanese cinema had begun to become seriously affected by the collapse of the studio system.
+By the late 60s and early 70s, Japanese cinema had begun to become seriously affected by the collapse of the studio system, with audiences decreasing from 1.2 billion to 0.2 billion from 1960 to 1980.
 As Japanese cinema slipped into a period of relative low visibility, the cinema of Hong Kong entered a dramatic renaissance of its own, largely a side effect of the development of the wuxia blending of action, history, and spiritual concerns.
 Several major figures emerged in Hong Kong at this time, including King Hu, whose 1966 Come Drink With Me was a key influence upon many subsequent Hong Kong cinematic developments.
-Shortly thereafter, the American-born Bruce Lee became a global icon.
+Shortly thereafter, the American and Hong Kong actor Bruce Lee became a global icon, beginning a new wave of popularity for martial arts movies.
+However, the 1970s were also the death knell of Cantonese cinema, with the Hong Kong film industry switching to larger, commercialized Mandarin films.

+The Korean film industry also experienced a golden age during the 1960s, producing iconic films such as The Housemaid, Aimless Bullet, and The Devil's Stairway.